-In the new service model, programs sheltered victims in various ways: keeping victims in their homes (diversion), traditional shelter building, safe homes and hotel/motels.
+In the new service model, organizations offer shelter to victims in various ways: keeping victims in their homes (diversion from shelter), traditional shelter buildings, safe homes and hotels/motels.
 Assessments are an important tool advocates use to assist victims in becoming and remaining violence-free and self-sufficient.
 In this service model advocates are conducting both housing stability and lethality assessments when assisting victims.

-Victim service advocates conducted 7,786 housing assessment in SFY17 which is a .23% increase from SFY16 (7,804:7,786) and increased by 116.15% from SFY14 to SFY17 (3,602: 7,786).
-When conducting these assessments, advocates are able to assist crime victims through advocacy, problem-solving and financial assistance that are effective ways to maintain safety and self-sufficiency.
-Advocates were able to divert 11,827 victims (women, men and children) from shelter in SFY17 and 10,448 in SFY16 through providing rent and utility assistance, other forms of financial assistance with the remaining assisted through problem solving and advocacy.
+Victim service advocates conducted 8,744 housing assessments in the most recent grant year, which is a 23% decrease from the previous year (11,406:8,744); however, this is due to the last grant year being 15 months long.
+Overall, housing assessments have increased; 8,744 is an increase of 142% from SFY14 (3,602: 8,744).
+When conducting these assessments, advocates assist crime victims through advocacy, problem-solving and financial assistance which are effective ways to stabilize survivors, to maintain safety and to increase self-sufficiency.
+Advocates were able to divert 4,843 victims (women, men and children) from shelter in the past grant year by providing rent and utility assistance, other forms of financial assistance and problem solving and advocacy.
 The following table provides a 3-year breakdown of the shelter diversion information.